 Cybersecurity jobs in New York are plentiful, to say the least.
-According to CyberSeek, there are currently 24,952 open cybersecurity jobs in New York alone, and 61,502 currently employed cybersecurity professionals.
-This puts the state’s ratio of cybersecurity worker supply-to-demand ratio at 2.5, which is a bit higher than the national average of 2.0.
-In other words, New York may have many cybersecurity employees but it still needs plenty to fill out both government and private positions.
+According to CyberSeek, there are currently 31,687 open cybersecurity jobs in New York alone, and 60,172 currently employed cybersecurity professionals.

 These jobs range from entry-level positions like cybersecurity engineers and analysts to full-on network engineers and architects or cybersecurity managers and administrators.
 It’s no surprise that the state requires so many new cybersecurity professionals given the extensive research and business development constantly going on within the state.

 But what about cybersecurity salaries in New York?
-The BLS has lots of data to examine.
-According to this resource, the average hourly wage for cybersecurity workers is $58.65.
-Average annual wages hover around $122,000, which is a fair bit higher than the average annual cybersecurity wages in other states across the country.
+The Bureau of Labor Statistics has lots of data to examine.
+According to this resource, the average annual salary for Information Security Analysts is $133,210, which is a fair bit higher than the average annual cybersecurity wages in other states across the country.

 New York and cybersecurity